yuezheli/haematopoiesis/README.md

 1. Implementation of hematopoietic cell differentiation into erythrocyte and its progenitor in human.
 The original model is published in [Zheng et al., 2021](https://ascpt.onlinelibrary.wiley.com/doi/full/10.1002/psp4.12638).

+The verification of our implementation of Zheng model is provided on [this page](SickleCell/README.md).

 2. Scaling hematopoietic cell development model from human to mouse.

 3. Incorporate dynamics of granulocytes, B cells, and T cells into mouse hematopoietic cell.
 The implementation of mouse B cell and T cell developmemt models are obtained from [Shahaf et al., 2016](https://www.frontiersin.org/articles/10.3389/fimmu.2016.00077/full) and [Thomas-Vaslin et al., 2008](https://www.jimmunol.org/content/180/4/2240.long), respectively.
 The implementations are independently verified in folder [Bcell](Bcell/) and [Tcell](Tcell/), respectively.

 4. Scaling hematopoietic cell development model from mouse to human.
+See [this page](mouse2human/readme.md).

+5. Add megakaryocyte development in the model.

-The verification of our implementation of Zheng model is provided on [this page](SickleCell/README.md).
+The verification of the model was in [this page](thrombocytopenia-t-dm1/README.md).

+The combination of the model can be found [here](myeloid-refinement/model/human_ery_lymp_mk_myeloid.cpp).

+6. Refine myeloid branch for neutrophil development.
+The model can be found [here](myeloid-refinement/model/human_ery_lymp_mk_neutrophil.cpp) with development note [here](myeloid-refinement/README.md).

 ## Main validations